Carloux/UnoKeys/README.md

 # UnoKeys

-Transform your arduino into a macro keyboard
+UnoKeys is a software to transform your arduino into a macro keyboard, without needing an arduino with hid.

 ## Installation